bcgov/mds/terraform/README.md

 - `cd` to the workspace of your choice, usualy `dev` so `terraform/dev`.
 This will make terragrunt target the workspace based on your `pwd`
 - `terragrunt plan` and then `terragrunt apply` if successful

-`Note:` a successful plan does not gauruntee a successful apply.
+`Note:` a successful plan does not guarantee a successful apply.
 Provider issues such as race conditions, or cyclical dependencies can occur, especially with security groups.

 - `terragrunt state list` to fetch the list of currently provisioned cloud resources
 - `terragrunt taint <state.name>` to mark a resource as faulty, it will be destroyed at next apply